Mojo Mathers

 Mojo Celeste Mathers MNZM (née Minrod, born 23 November 1966) is a New Zealand politician and a former Member of Parliament (MP) for the Green Party.
 She became known through her involvement with the Malvern Hills Protection Society and helped prevent the Central Plains Water Trust's proposal to build a large irrigation dam in Coalgate.
 She was a senior policy advisor to the Green Party between 2006 and 2011.
 Mathers was elected to the 50th term of Parliament in 2011, becoming the country's first deaf Member of Parliament.

 Early life and career

 Mathers was born in London, UK in 1966.

 Her parents named her after the Muddy Waters' 1957 version of the song "Got My Mojo Working".
+Her grandfather was the British legal philosopher H. L. A. Hart and her grandmother Jenifer Hart a British senior public servant, author and daughter of prominent electoral reformer Sir John Fischer Williams.

 Mathers was born profoundly deaf "after oxygen was cut to her as newborn baby during a difficult birth".
 She is not, however, mute, and is a lipreader.
 She only began to make significant use of Sign Language in the late 2000s (saying she had "found it very useful for some situations"), preferring to lipread and communicate orally before that.